Project 3 EECS 370 (Fall 2024)

 You will receive feedback from the autograder only for the first THREE SUBMISSIONS on any given day.
 All subsequent submissions will be silently graded.
 You may submit your program as many times as you like.
 Your final score will be derived from your overall best submission to the autograder.

 You also are tasked with writing test cases.
 The auto-grader will correctly assemble each test case in your suite, then use it as input to a set of buggy simulators.
 A test case exposes a buggy simulator by causing it to generate a different answer from a correct simulator.
 The test suite is graded based on how many of the buggy simulators were exposed by at least one test case.
 Your test suite is run on 12 buggy pipeline simulators.
-To receive all Mutation Testing points, your test suite must expose at least 10/12 of the buggy assemblers.
+To receive all Mutation Testing points, your test suite must expose at least 10/12 of the buggy simulators.

 Because all programs will be auto-graded, you must follow the exact formatting rules in the project description: